 (Adds details from conference call, updates share movement)

-Analysts on average were expecting a profit of 6 cents per share on revenue of $668.7 million, according to Thomson Reuters I/B/E/S.
+Analysts on average had expected a profit of 4 cents per share on sales of $6.43 billion, according to Thomson Reuters I/B/E/S.

 Gross profit dropped to 27.89 percent from 28.94 percent.

 Rite Aid maintained its sales forecast of $26 billion-$26.5 billion for the year ending March 1.
 Analysts on average were expecting sales of $26.19 billion.

 Rite Aid shares, which have more than doubled in the past year, were down 4 percent at $7.15 in late afternoon trading on Thursday on the New York Stock Exchange.
 (Reporting by Shailaja Sharma and Tanya Agrawal in Bangalore; Editing by Kirti Pandey and Saumyadeb Chakrabarty)